hilton/hilton.github.com/blog/_posts/2022-06-21-domain-jokes.md

 you’d have to at least follow a tutorial to understand it.
 But only after having once spent hours struggling to write a Prolog program that passive-aggressively outputs `False` would you laugh.

 The Prolog Lightbulb Joke deserves a place of honour in the Prolog community, not because of its quality as a joke, but because of the shared experience it references.
-I wouldn’t actually know personally, though, having had no more exposure to Prolog programming than one short course at university, plus Corey Haines’ outstanding
+Personally, though, I’ve had no more exposure to Prolog programming than one short course at university, plus Corey Haines’ outstanding
 [Joy of Coding](https://joyofcoding.org) conference presentation, [I don’t know Prolog and so can you](https://www.infoq.com/presentations/prolog-introduction/).